 Additional Tips for Caretakers:

 You can help your baby learn and grow.
 Talk, read, sing, and play together every day.
-Below are some activities to enjoy with your 9-month-old baby today.
+Below are some activities to enjoy with your 9-month-old baby today.- Pay attention to how he reacts to new situations and people; try to continue doing things that make your baby happy and comfortable.

 - As she moves around more, stay close so she knows you are nearby.